 - 150ml double cream plus extra for garnish

 - Put the pumpkin or butternut squash onto a baking tray, drizzle with oil, season with salt and pepper and bake for 30 – 35 minutes until soft

 - In a large pan, boil vegetable stock then transfer pumpkin from oven to pan and add chestnuts

 - Continue to cook together for a further 5 – 10 minutes reducing liquid by a third, take off the heat and stir through maple syrup and cream

 - Meanwhile, dry-fry hazelnuts in a pan to toast and set aside

 - Pour the pumpkin mixture into a blender or food processor and select the “pulse” setting.
 Pulse until a smooth consistency is formed

 - To serve, garnish with hazelnuts, chopped chives and drizzle with extra maple syrup and double cream as desired

-The complementary flavours of pumpkin, chestnut and maple syrup make for a delicious soup.
-Best served with warm, buttery bread.
+The complementary flavours of pumpkin, chestnut and maple syrup make for a delicious vegetable soup.
+This pumpkin soup recipe is simple, hearty and best served with warm, buttery bread.